Women and smoking: Gaza

-Religious bans on female smoking
+Religious bans on female smoking in Gaza Strip

 In 2010 the Hamas-led Islamist government of Gaza imposed a ban on women smoking the popular nargilas in public.
 A spokesman for the Interior Ministry explained that "It is inappropriate for a woman to sit cross-legged and smoke in public.
 It harms the image of our people."
 The ban was soon lifted later that year and women returned to smoking in popular venues like the cafe of Gaza's Crazy Water Park.
 The park was burned down by masked men in September 2010, after being closed by the Hamas.
 The Committee for the Propagation of Virtue and the Prevention of Vice (Gaza Strip) has arrested women for smoking in public.

 Japan

 In Edo period or earlier than it, tobacco had come to Japan.
 Prostitutes (ja:遊女, yūjo) were the main smokers among Japanese women by the early 19th century.